andrevidela/CPU-Activity-Touchbar/README.md

 location `/tmp/cpulogimage.heic`.
 It also prints out the JSON file that will be interpreted by BTT in order to update the icon in the touchbar with the new image.

+Since my own laptop has 4 cores I divide the percentage by 400.
+If you have more (or less) cores you might want to change the "coreCount" variable in this file.

 # Installation

 You can use the `install.sh` script to symlink those utilities to your location of your preference by giving it the path as argument.
 I personally put them in `/usr/local/bin`.
 Which means I use the script like that